eclipse-vertx/vert.x/new/core_manual_ruby.md

 ## Verticle clean-up

-The optional function `vertx_stop` is called when the verticle is undeployed.
-You should always provide such a function if your verticle needs to do any clean-up, such as shutting down servers or clients or unregistering handlers.
+The optional method `vertx_stop` is called when the verticle is undeployed.
+You should always provide such a method if your verticle needs to do any clean-up, such as shutting down servers or clients or unregistering handlers.

 ## Getting Configuration in a Verticle